- 151 beds – in bedrooms, consult rooms and clinical rooms

 - Iconic Tree of Life

-A striking feature of the new hospital are the asymmetrical fins that run the vertical length of the glazing.
-Made of more than 1.4 kms of aluminium, these fins provide a unique and soft feathered effect to the exterior of the new children’s hospital.
+A striking feature of the exterior of the new hospital are the asymmetrical fins that run the vertical length of the glazing.
+Made from more than 1.4 kms of aluminium, these fins provide a unique and soft feathered effect to the exterior of the new children’s hospital.

 The fins also help regulate the building’s temperature thereby reducing heat and cooling costs.
 The playful coloured fins on the lower level cast beautiful colours across the interior of the building and also connect with the colours of the main hospital campus.

 The building’s design allows for a vast amount of natural light, which is beneficial for patients, families, staff and visitors.
 More than 2.5 million iconic Kiwi elements have been printed in a ‘frit’ design on the wrap-around glazing, and these decorative fantails, koru, ferns, penguins, footballs and other iconic images will surprise and captivate young patients and their families.

 The new hospital is rated to withstand a once in a 2,500 year seismic event, which will provide essential protection to patients and staff, and ensure that the hospital is up and running quickly following a large earthquake.
 The building rests on 45 vast Triple Pendulum Base Isolators, which have been specifically designed and manufactured in San Francisco and allow the new building to sway as much as 1.5 metres in two directions.

 Foundations were laid on top of 900 piles by 280 cement trucks snaking to the site in two continuous raft pours with over 2,100 cubic metres of cement.